viamrobotics/docs/docs/tutorials/projects/helmet.md

 3. Click the **video path** dropdown and select the webcam you'd like to use for this project from the list of suggestions.

-4. At the bottom of the screen, click **Save config**.
+4. Click **Save** in the top right corner of the screen to save your changes.

 ### Test your physical camera

-To test your camera, go to the **Control** tab and click to expand your camera's panel.
+To test your camera, go to the **CONTROL** tab and click to expand your camera's panel.

 Toggle **View `my_webcam`** to the "on" position.
 The video feed should display.
-If it doesn't, double-check that your config is saved correctly, and check the **Logs** tab for errors.
+If it doesn't, double-check that your config is saved correctly, and check the **LOGS** tab for errors.

 ### Configure the vision service